 Variables Types of Engagement Totalitarianism Representation of Islam on Twitter as fascist ideology, anti-feminist, authoritarian, fundamentalist, threat to ruling forces, autocratic, tyrannical, undemocratic and against freedom of speech.
-Jhad Militant interpretation of Islam, jihad as a threat to Western nations and Muslim governments, guides Muslims to fight local jihad with their governments, "Subjugation of jihad", spoiling the stability and peace by invading jihadi forces.
-Sharia Law Sharia demands supremacy especially "political" supremacy over the constitution forcefully, the purpose and demand of "Sharia law" is to transform the West into an Islamic state, the adoption of legislation banning Sharia, demands from public to stop Sharia, Sharia in compatible to the West, Sharia guides terror and illegal activities.
-Whahabism Whahabi Islam or Whahabi ideology of Islam provides ideological support and fuel for violence and jihad, ISIS and other organisations.
-General Muslims Representation of Muslims on Twitter as aggressive and as terrorists, no difference between people who practise Islam and terrorists, as serial rapists and a danger to women, showing Muslims as war subjects (Oswald, 2005), a threat to security and well-being (Uenal, 2016) as a matter of concern: such as beard, dark skin (Sing 2016), passionate, violent and supporting terrorism (Crifti, 2012).
-Muslim women Because of wearing hijab, Muslim women are represented as a threat to national security, potential security challenge, supporter of terrorism, demanding ban on Hijab or Niqab, prohibition of coverage by veil in a public place (Mirza, 2013), supporting those stances, polices and narratives of governments taken against Muslims to ban Burqa or hijab.
-Immigrants as a threat to human security and national sovereignty, national peace and ethnic imbalance, policy measures against immigrants, particularly checks at airports and official buildings for Muslims and Arab people (Mulle negative perception of immigrants as the enemy, campaigns promoting that the be expelled because they put Western identities at risk (Vakil, 2009).
-Refu gees Refugees' connection with extremists, charged with ideology of jihad (Hoffman, 2015), as direct threats to national security, alleging that refugees support armed conflicts in their countries of origin and some support terrorist activities, entry of extremists by using migration channels to enter targeted states, refugee camps serving as "breeding grounds" for terrorism and a "source of insecurity (Schmid, 2016), a threat to internal peace or stability and sovereignty.
+Jihad Militant interpretation of Islam, jihad as a threat to Western nations and Muslim governments, guides Muslims to fight local jihad with their governments, 'Subjugation of jihad', spoiling the stability and peace by invading jihad forces.
+Sharia Law Sharia demands supremacy especially 'political' supremacy over the constitution forcefully, the purpose and demand of 'Sharia law' is to transform the West into an Islamic state, the adoption of legislation banning Sharia, demands from public to stop Sharia, Sharia is compatible to the West, Sharia guides terror and illegal activities.
+Wahhabism Wahhabi Islam or Wahhabi ideology of Islam provides ideological support and fuel for violence and jihad, ISIS and other organisations.
+General Muslims Representation of Muslims on Twitter as aggressive and as terrorists, no difference between people who practice Islam and terrorists, as serial rapists and a danger to women, showing Muslims as war subjects (Oswald, 2005), a threat to security and well-being (Uenal, 2016) as a matter of concern: such as beard, dark skin (Singh, 2016), passionate, violent and supporting terrorism (Ciftci, 2012).
+Muslim Women Because of wearing hijab, Muslim women are represented as a threat to national security, potential security challenge, supporter of terrorism, demanding ban on Hijab or Niqab, prohibition of coverage by veil in a public place (Mirza, 2013), supporting those stances, policies and narratives of government is taken against Muslims to ban Burqa or hijab.
+Immigrants Immigrants as a threat to human security and national sovereignty, national security, peace and ethnic imbalance, policy measures against immigrants, particularly security checks at airports and official buildings for Muslims and Arab people (Skitka et al., 2004), negative perception of immigrants as the enemy, campaigns promoting that they should be expelled because they put Western identities at risk (Vakil, 2009).
+Refugees Refugees' connection with extremists, charged with ideology of jihad (Hoffman, 2015), as direct threats to national security, alleging that refugees support armed conflicts in their countries of origin and some support terrorist activities, entry of extremists by using migration channels to enter targeted states, refugee camps serving as 'breeding grounds' for terrorism and a 'source of insecurity' (Schmid, 2016), a threat to internal peace or stability and sovereignty.

 To ensure the reliability of the research, as referred to consistently as a method of measurement, the researchers conducted a survey of anti-Islam and anti-Muslim hashtags, made a list of different hashtags by searching on the Internet and found the number of tweets during the period.
 The researchers obtained analytics on selected hashtags by using Sprout Social.
 The researchers also discussed the hashtags reports with scholars.
 Finally, the researchers selected the top three hashtags from the list.
 API software was used for retrieving tweets.
-The same methodology and instruments were used by Khan, Shah, & Ahmad (2020) to analyse Twitter hashtags in the securitisation of Muslims.
+The same methodology and instruments were used by Khan et al., (2020) to analyse Twitter hashtags in the securitisation of Muslims.
 Additionally, this study took into consideration validity which refers to how accurately a method measures what it is intended to measure.
-To ensure validity, the researchers conducted sentiment analysis and applied an instrument of analysis, the technique of data collection by Awan (2016) with some significant modifications, as the primary tool developed by the Online Hate Centre (2013) for the publication of "Islamophobia on the Internet" and adopted by Civila (2020) for Twitter.
-The study also validates the finding by Khan, Shah, & Ahmad (2020) in analysing Twitter hashtags related to securitisation of Muslims.
+To ensure validity, the researchers conducted sentiment analysis and applied an instrument of analysis, the technique of data collection by Awan (2016) with some significant modifications, as the primary tool developed by the Oboler (2013) for the publication of "Islamophobia on the Internet" and adopted by Civila et al. (2020) for Twitter.
+The study also validates the finding by Khan et al., (2020) in analysing Twitter hashtags related to securitisation of Muslims.